A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: Experimental results

 \section{Experimental results}

 To validate the proposed mixed-feedback neuron architecture and its current-mode implementation, we fabricated and experimentally characterized the silicon neuron under various operating conditions.
-This section demonstrates that the fabricated circuit reproduces the key behaviors predicted by the model, including spiking and bursting dynamics, robust neuromodulation, and low-power operation.
+This section demonstrates that the fabricated circuit reproduces the key behaviors predicted by the model, including spiking and bursting dynamics, robust neuromodulation, low-power operation, and temperature invariance.
 We first describe the experimental setup and measurement methodology, followed by an analysis of the basic excitability and modulation properties.
-Specifically, we demonstrate the emergence of bursting through parameter tuning, and highlight the relationship between input strength and firing frequency, both for slow (Type-I) tonic spiking, and tonic bursting.
-We then report power consumption simulations, detailing the reported metrics for different firing patterns and frequencies.
-Finally, we present the results of a temperature robustness experiment, showing how our mixed-feedback neuron behaves at various operating temperatures.
+Specifically, we demonstrate the emergence of bursting through tuning of a single parameter and highlight the relationship between input strength and firing frequency, both for slow (Type-I) tonic spiking and tonic bursting.
+We then report power consumption simulations for different firing patterns and frequencies.
+We also provide Monte Carlo mismatch simulations, showing a tradeoff between energy efficiency and robustness comparable to the state-of-the-art.
+Finally, we present the results of a temperature variation experiment, showing how our mixed-feedback neuron behaves at various operating temperatures.
+All measurements focus on neuron-level behavior and metrics, independently of a specific neuromorphic system or application.